paganilab/DellaChiara_et_al_2021/README.md

 **Supplementary Figure 2**

-Supplementary Fig2. a:
+[Supplementary Fig2. a](https://github.com/paganilab/DellaChiara_et_al_2021/blob/main/bulk_chipseq/analysis/scr/Fig2b.R): PCA of input normalized ChIP-seq signals for the five histone modifications used to build the ChromHMM 8- state model.

-Supplementary Fig2. b:
+Supplementary Fig2. b: Heatmaps showing the annotation of the ChromHMM 8-states with known genomic features (Overlap) and the probability that a state is found in the proximity of another state (Transition).

-Supplementary Fig2. c:
+Supplementary Fig2. c: Average proportion of each chromatin state over all PDOs.
+The chromatin segments for active/flanking TSS and active/flanking enhancer states are merged into the promoter and enhancer functional elements, respectively.

-Supplementary Fig2. d:
+Supplementary Fig2. d:  Distribution of the eight ChromHMM 4 states for each PDO.

 **Supplementary Figure 5**